Explaining the criminal charges January 6 committee recommended for Trump

 - Published

 After 16 months of investigation, the January 6 committee recommended four separate charges for former president Donald Trump and his associates.
-"President Trump repeatedly lied about the election, after he had been told by his advisers that there was no evidence of fraud sufficient to change the results of the election," the House committee wrote in a summary report released Monday.

 Obstruction of an official proceeding